it-coral/react-people-firebase/README.md

 Please install the GitHub Integration Zenhub for further project management tools.

 ### Time Tracking with Everhour:
 We track the time of your work related to every issue.
-We di this with Everhour (you will be invited befor the start).
+We do this with Everhour (you will be invited before the start).
 So please be accurate.
 If you forgot to track it during work, please enter it manually after your work in ethe evening.
 We are a startup, we have not endless ressources.
 It's very important to understand always, where we stand in terms of time and budget.

 ### Wiki:
 Please read the Wiki and contribute.